gfarnadi/gfarnadi.github.io/student.md

 ## Open Opportunities
 If you are interested in any of these opportunities, please follow the application instructions bellow.

-- one PhD student (fully funded): September 2022 (Privacy preserving ML and Fairness)
+- one PhD student (fully funded): September 2022 (Privacy and Fairness in Federated Learning)
-- one MSc student (fully funded): September 2022 (Reasoning in Deep learning)
+- one research internship position (fully funded): Spring 2022 (Reasoning in Deep learning)
-- one research internship position (Fairness, Privacy, Explainability in DL)
+- one/two research internship positions (fully funded): Spring/Summer 2022 (Fairness, Privacy, Robustness, and Explainability in DL)

 ## Current students